 For most students, one-to-one educational therapy can provide the best results in the briefest period of time.
 A program that includes individual instruction should result in a minimum of four to five sessions each week of one-to-one instruction in a specific area of challenge or need.
 Group instruction may also be available, at a reduced cost, if an appropriate dyad or group is available.

 For students with severe discrepancies between aptitude and achievement, or for students with weaknesses in multiple areas of functioning, up to twenty hours of individual instruction each week, using multiple programs, may be recommended.
-Instruction may take place online, in the student’s home, or at the student’s school and usually includes one or more of the following intervention programs.
+Instruction may take place in our office, online, in the student’s home, or at the student’s school and usually includes one or more of the following intervention programs.

 It has been identified that problems in reading and spelling are often caused by the inability to perceive and identify the separate sounds within words.
 This is due to weak phonemic awareness and this weakness can result in adding, omitting, substituting and reversing sounds within words while reading and spelling.
 Students with this difficulty may be labeled dyslexic and might read the word “sting” for “string” or “cats” for “cast.”
 These students may be very inaccurate spellers and their invented spellings may not appear to be closely related to the actual sounds or their order within the words.
 Lighthouse Learning Solutions utilizes Lindamood Phoneme Sequencing program (LiPS) to address difficulties in phonemic awareness and phonetic processing by connecting sounds to letters and to the oral-motor sensation generated when producing those sounds.